-Dislocated Shoulder Specialist Treating Patients in Houston, Beaumont and Cypress
+Dislocated Shoulder Specialist Treating Patients in Houston, TX

 Most common symptoms of shoulder dislocation are pain and shoulder joint instability.
 Other symptoms such as swelling, numbness and bruising may occur.
 At times, it may cause tear in the ligaments or tendons of the shoulder and nerve damage.
 Your doctor will examine your shoulder and may order an X-ray to confirm the diagnosis.